 If he then says something like, "But this Sp Attack stat, it won't leave a scratch on the opponent..." or "But how are you going to make it through battle with this Defense stat?" this means that stat, and any mentioned with it, have 0 IVs.

-The second method for checking IVs is using an IV Calculator.
+The other method (that works in both generation 6 and 7 games) for checking IVs is using an IV Calculator.
 I don't really recommend this method at all when you have access to the Judge in-game, though, since it's not accurate unless your Pokémon is of a pretty high level, and you need to know exactly how many EVs it has in each stat (some, like the one linked, only work if your Pokémon has 0 EVs).

 How to IV Breed